chainwayxyz/clementine-cli/docs/withdraw.md

 ## Step 8: Send the Signature to the Operators

-**ONLINE DEVICE OPERATION:** If the optimistic withdrawal does not complete within 12 hours, submit the generated `operator-paid` withdrawal signature to bridge operators for `operator-paid` withdrawal processing:
+If the optimistic withdrawal does not complete within 12 hours, submit the generated `operator-paid` withdrawal signature to bridge operators for `operator-paid` withdrawal processing:

 ```sh
 clementine-cli withdraw send-withdrawal-signature-to-operators [--network <BITCOIN_NETWORK>] <SIGNER_ADDRESS> <DESTINATION_ADDRESS> <WITHDRAWAL_UTXO> <OPERATOR_PAID_SIGNATURE>